Frequently Asked Questions

 My class size went up or down since I applied.
 What do I do?

-Please note that after the end of September, the number of students on your application cannot be adjusted, nor can refunds be issued.
-Please plan accordingly when applying.
-Contact Carnegie Hall staff at firstname.lastname@example.org or call 212-903-9803 with questions.
+Please note that after materials are shipped starting in September, the number of students participating in the program cannot be adjusted.
+Student numbers for concert attendance will be confirmed in January during the concert selection phase.
+Contact Carnegie Hall staff at firstname.lastname@example.org or call 212-424-2013 with questions.

 How much does Musical Explorers cost?